 Mom's Night Out:

 As a ministry to the moms of BHEA, we have several Mom's Night Out gatherings at different members' homes each semester.
 These are a fun, relaxed time of fellowship and laughter, without the kids.
 Even though life is busy, it's important to carve time out for yourself.
 We hope you will come and enjoy these special gatherings and walk away refreshed and encouraged.
-Click here to see the planned events for this school year.
+Would you like to host a Mom's Night Out event?
+Contact the Board of Directors at [email protected].
+Watch the BHEA calendar to see what events are scheduled this year.
 (Note: You must be logged it to see the details.)

 Every fall, usually in October, we have a yearbook picture day for all member students of BHEA.
 While these are primarily for our yearbook, there is an option to purchase them if you choose.